I am a detail-oriented person. This is a post about details.

 But prior to that, from perhaps 1820 to 1930s, there were thousands — tens of thousands — of copper pots produced by the most skilled copper artisans in the world.
 Many of them are stamped with a maker’s mark, but many are not.
 Instead of the name of the house that made them, these pans might instead carry the mark of their diameter or the name or initials of their owner.

 What I want to suggest to you is that these stamps carry information beyond the letter or number — that the very design of the character — its font — is a recognizable physical characteristic that we can use to track pieces from the same maker.
-By examining the font of a number or letter closely on a piece of known origin, we can recognize for the same font on another piece and perhaps identify it.
+By examining the font of a number closely on a piece of known origin, we can recognize for the same font on another piece and perhaps identify it.

 For this little experiment, I am making two key assumptions.